 You can find all kinds of stories online of people reporting negative experiences with different forms of psychiatric medication.
 However, there's inherent bias in that kind of reporting of side effects, so you really can't use that information to effectively generalize how safe or effective a treatment is.
 In this post, we'll look at where… Continue reading Bias in Online Stories of Psych Med Side Effects

-For anyone need to take medications for a chronic condition like mental illness, dealing with side effects may end up being part of the reality of taking meds.
+For anyone who needs to take medications for a chronic condition like mental illness, dealing with side effects may end up being part of the reality of taking meds.
 The pros should always be outweighing the cons, but the right balance can be hard to find.
-No side effects is possible All medications have potential side… Continue reading Living with Psych Med Side Effects
+No side effects is possible All medications have potential… Continue reading Living with Psych Med Side Effects

 Sadly, there are plenty of incompetent mental health professionals and other helpers out there.
-A degree, a professional designation, and other mental health credentials are indicators of a certain level of knowledge and skill, but that doesn't stop someone from having a bad attitude, having their head too far up their ass to do anything… Continue reading Understanding Mental Health Provider Credentials
+A degree, a professional designation, and other mental health credentials are indicators of a certain level of knowledge and skill; however, that doesn't stop someone from having a bad attitude, having their head too far up their ass to do anything… Continue reading Understanding Mental Health Credentials

 Mental illness is fairly unique in that laws allow for treatment to be imposed involuntarily.
 I'm not against involuntary psychiatric treatment entirely, and it can play an important role, but there are some things that can and should be done better.
 When involuntary treatment is necessary Working as a nurse in community mental health, there… Continue reading The Problem with Involuntary Psychiatric Treatment